 Prospective students who have been enrolled or are still enrolled in another program may be considered for admission to the Caylor School of Nursing DNP program.
-Student dismissed from another DNP program for academic, practice, or behavioral reasons will not be admitted to the Caylor School of Nursing DNP program.
+Students dismissed from another DNP program for academic, practice, or behavioral reasons will not be admitted to the Caylor School of Nursing DNP program.
 The prospective student must have a letter from the program director stating that the prospective student is currently enrolled or withdrew when they were in good standing.

 Applicants are reviewed for the graduate program upon completion of all admission requirements.
-The applicant can be admitted as full-time or part-time student.
 If a student chooses to interrupt the NURS course sequence for any reason an admission application must be resubmitted to Graduate Nursing Office.
 Readmission to the DNP program is not guaranteed.

 Accepted students must submit a completed medical profile form, immunization record, background check and urine screen prior to matriculation.
-Students must have and maintain for the duration of the program: unencumbered RN license, current infant, children, and adult CPR certification, health insurance, current immunization according to the CDC guidelines, negative drug screen, and background check.
+Students must have and maintain for the duration of the program: unencumbered RN license, current infant, children, and adult CPR certification, health insurance, and current immunization according to the CDC guidelines. .
 See DNP student handbook for detail.

-Sample Full-Time Post-Master's Accelerated DNP Curriculum
+Sample Post-Master's DNP Curriculum

-Course Cre edit Hours
+Course Credit Hours

 Spring I

 NURS 700 Knowledge Development in

 Nursing Science 3

 NURS 740 Collaboration, Health Policy;

 Organizational Systems 4

-Total 7
+· Tota l 7

 Summer I

-NURS 705 Informational Systems; Technology ,
+NURS 705 Informational Systems; Technology

 Applications 2

 NURS 710 Biostatistics 3

-Total 5
+Tota 1 5

 Fall I

 NURS 781 DNP Project I 2

 NURS 720 Translational Research for

 Evidence-Based Practice 4

-Total 6
+Tota l 6

 Spring II

 NURS 741 Adaptive Leadership 4

 NURS 782 DNP Project II 2

-NURS 760 DNP Practice I 3

-Total 9

-Summer II

-NURS 730 Epidemiology and Population Healt h 3

-NURS 761 DNP Practice II 3

-Total 6

-Fall II

-NURS 742 Strategic Systems Thinking 4

-NURS 783 DNP Project III 2

-• Total 6

-TOTAL PROGRAM CREDIT HOURS 39